 If You're An e-Tailer And Not Delivering Same Day, Watch Out

 Okay, they actually – sort of – deliver certain items before customers order them.
 My wife started a monthly “subscription” to one of her supplements.
-Instead of having to order the supplement every month, Amazon ships her what she wants, when she wants its.
-Optimized supply chain in action.
+Instead of having to order the supplement every month, Amazon ships her what she wants, when she wants it.

 If you sell products online and you’re not delivering those products to your customers the same day they order them, watch out.
 Amazon is changing the e-Tailer game on the fly.
 And speaking of flying, they haven’t even launched their fleet of drones yet.

 Here’s what it takes:

 - Inventory.
 You can’t deliver your customers what you don’t have.
 Whatever your website says you have for sale, you have to have it on hand and ready to ship.

 - A real-time, automated order processing system.
 The alternative to this would be a person answering the phones and taking orders every second of every day, but it’s more reasonable to get an order processing system to take orders at 1:30 in the morning.
 And then again during lunch.

 - Enough volume of business with a parcel delivery service (UPS or Fedex, for instance) to have them ready to pick up your order and deliver it to your customer the same freakin’ day.